Ashtyn loves to cheer, but in April 2018, she was wobbly and dizzy during practice.

-“I thought staying close to home was the better idea,” she said, “but in my opinion now, that would have been a mistake because, although I have faith in our system there, St. Jude made the process an entirely different experience.
+I thought staying close to home was the better idea but, in my opinion now, that would have been a mistake because, although I have faith in our system there, St. Jude made the process an entirely different experience.

-“I knew St. Jude specialized in cancer, and I knew that there would be kids just like Ashtyn here, so she wouldn’t feel different – she’d be more comfortable.”
+“I knew St. Jude specialized in cancer, and I knew that there would be kids just like Ashtyn here, so she wouldn’t feel different – she’d be more comfortable,” commented Kiara.

-Vivacious Ashtyn underwent a second brain surgery after arriving at St. Jude, as well as proton therapy and chemotherapy.
+Vivacious Ashtyn underwent a second brain surgery after arriving at St. Jude as well as proton therapy and chemotherapy.
 She also received physical and occupational therapies and even started kindergarten through the St. Jude school program.

 She has now finished treatment and returns to St. Jude regularly for checkups and scans.
 She is also a proud big sister to her new baby brother.